linkerd/website/linkerd.io/content/2.12/features/access-logging.md

 proxy injector to set an environment variable in the proxy container that configures access logging.

-Enabling HTTP access logging has a performance cost, and may increase CPU time and/or tail latency under load, compared to proxies without access logging enabled.
-Therefore, access logging is disabled by default.
+HTTP access logging is disabled by default because it has a performance impact, compared to proxies without access logging enabled.
+Enabling access logging may increase tail latency and CPU consumption under load.
+The severity of this performance cost may vary depending on the traffic being proxied, and may be acceptable in some environments.

 {{< note >}}
 The proxy's HTTP access log is distinct from proxy debug logging, which is